Connor Joe Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in the league.
+- The Reds pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Reds' 5.27 team ERA ranks 26th among all league pitching staffs.
+- The Reds' 5.14 team ERA ranks 26th among all MLB pitching staffs.

-- The Reds rank 15th in baseball in home runs surrendered (22 total, 1.1 per game).
+- The Reds rank 13th in baseball in home runs given up (22 total, one per game).

-- Cessa (0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched) gets the start for the Reds, his fourth of the season.
+- Greene (0-0) gets the starting nod for the Reds in his fifth start of the season.
+He has a 4.24 ERA in 17 2/3 innings pitched, with 24 strikeouts.

-- His last time out was in relief on Friday when the right-hander threw 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- The righty last appeared in relief on Saturday, when he threw 2/3 innings against the Pittsburgh Pirates while giving up hits.

-- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .417 against him.
+- The 23-year-old has put up an ERA of 4.24, with 12.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.